Apex-Engineering-Management/SysE/docs/source/index.rst

 -

-To get started, check out the :doc:`usage` section.
+To get started, check out the :doc:`installation` section.

 .. note::